-Performance level desired is established in level of protection prior to conducting seismic evaluation and strengthening.
+Desired performance level of protection is established prior to conducting seismic evaluation and strengthening.
 These are classified as:

 - Operational

 - Immediate occupancy

 - Life safety

-• Collapse Prevention
+- Collapse Prevention

 A wide range of structural performance level could be desired by individual building owners.
-The basic objective is Life Safety Performance Level: reducing the risk to life loss in the largest expected earthquake.
-Buildings meeting the Life Safety performance level are expected to experience little damage from relatively frequent, moderate earthquakes, but significantly more damage and potential economic loss from the most severe and infrequent earthquakes that could affect them.
-It is only the buildings classified as essential facilities (such as hospitals or other medical facilities, fire or rescue and police stations, communication centers, emergency preparedness centers etc.) should be evaluated to the Immediate Occupancy Performance Level.
+The basic objective should be to increase Life Safety Performance Level - reducing the risk of life loss in the largest expected earthquake.
+Buildings meeting the Life Safety performance level are expected to experience little damage from relatively frequent, moderate earthquakes.
+But significantly more damage and potential economic loss from the most severe and infrequent earthquakes could affect them.
+Only the buildings classified as essential facilities (such as hospitals or other medical facilities, fire or rescue and police stations, communication centers, emergency preparedness centers etc.) should be evaluated for Immediate Occupancy Performance Level.